Ratika1004/EnvironmentTest/environment-setup.md

 1. installed Node.js (latest version)
 2. installed react native CLI globally
 3. installed Android studio and setup android emulator.
-4. Modified App.tsx and checked for errors by modifying it.
+4. Modified App.tsx .
+5. tested hot reload by modifying it.
-5. verified the project
+6. verified the project

 ## deviations from the lab instructions
 1. installed the latest version of node.js , npm , android studio instead of exact version mentioned in the lab.